als-computing/splash-server/README.md

-# splash-ui
+# splash-server
-User interface web app for M-WET splash application
+Server for the Splash application

 # Description
 This application demonstrates capabilities of a web application that serves MWET data.
 It consists of